 - Keep even more distance between you and the car ahead of you than normally recommended.

 - Consider using a “hands-free” speakerphone system, so you can keep your hands on the wheel and your eyes on the road– and still keep talking.
-These speakerphones are available for many popular telephone models.
-Some states have proposed legislation that requires use of these devices.
+Some states have proposed or in-place laws that requires use of these devices

 All drivers are at risk of having a vehicle accident before, during or after work, and the use of a cell phone may increase this risk.
 Concentrate on the above reminders!
 Don’t become a statistic!